dfelinto/blender-manual/motion_tracking.rst

 feature point which looks like the tracking feature point in the search area.
 In this case, SAD will tend to jump off track from one feature to another.

-:strong:`Correlation` defines the threshold value for correlation between two patterns which is still considered successful tracking.
+**Correlation** defines the threshold value for correlation between two patterns which is still considered successful tracking.
 0 means there's no correlation at all, 1 means correlation is full.

 There's one limitation: currently: it works for features of size 16x16 pixels only.